 - If you are a novice driver we strongly recommend the Pass Plus training course.
-Yes it means more lessons but it’ll make you a better/safer driver and many insurers will give you a hefty discount.
+Yes it means more lessons but it’ll make you a better/safer driver and many insurers will give you a significant discount.

 - Do your homework first.
 Know your car details, any no claims bonus (NCB) entitlement, your (and any partner’s) driving record and any speeding points.

 - If you are cutting back on cover to save money, be sure you know precisely what that means.
 Third Party covers anyone or anything you hit but not your car.
 Third Party Fire and Theft is the same but adds protection against fire or theft of your vehicle.
-Comprehensive cover gives you all this and vehicle protection, even if you cause the damage yourself.
-There is often very little difference between these cover levels so we always recommend comprehensive as you get so much more peace of mind.
+Comprehensive cover gives you all this AND vehicle protection, even if you cause the damage yourself.
+There is often very little difference between these cover levels so we always recommend comprehensive cover as you get so much more peace of mind.

 - Before choosing the lowest rate regardless, ask about any special features that might be included, or available at a fraction of the retail cost.
-For example, the likes of lost key cover, legal expenses, a protected no claims bonus or even an accident/camera kit for your glovebox (in case your phone battery is low should you have an accident) are all low cost extras and can be good for your peace of mind.
+For example, the likes of lost key cover, legal expenses, breakdown cover, a protected no claims bonus or even an accident/camera kit for your glovebox (in case your phone battery is low should you have an accident) are all low cost extras and can be good for your peace of mind.